Kozea/Radicale/DOCUMENTATION.md

 ### Getting started

-To get started we walk through the creation of a simple authentication plugin, that accepts login attempts if the username and password are equal.
+To get started we walk through the creation of a simple authentication plugin, that accepts login attempts with a static password.

 The easiest way to develop and install **python** modules is [Distutils](https://docs.python.org/3/distutils/setupscript.html).